-Per F. Peterson a Professor and a previous Chair in the Department of Nuclear Engineering at the University of California, Berkeley.
+Per F. Peterson is the Floyd Professor of Nuclear Engineering at the University of California, Berkeley.
+He previously chaired the Nuclear Engineering department from 2000 to 2005 and from 2009 to 2012, and chaired the Energy and Resources Group at U.C.
+Berkeley from 1998 to 2000.
 He received his BS in Mechanical Engineering at the University of Nevada, Reno, in 1982.
 After working at Bechtel on high-level radioactive waste processing from 1982 to 1985, he received a MS degree in Mechanical Engineering at the University of California, Berkeley in 1986 and a Ph.D. in 1988.
 He was a JSPS Fellow at the Tokyo Institute of Technology from 1989 to 1990 and a National Science Foundation Presidential Young Investigator from 1990 to 1995.
-He is past chairman of the Thermal Hydraulics Division (1996–1997) and a Fellow (2002) of the American Nuclear Society, a recipient of the Fusion Power Associates Excellence in Fusion Engineering Award (1999), and has served as Editor for three technical journals.
+He is past chairman of the Thermal Hydraulics Division (1996–1997) and a Fellow (2002) of the American Nuclear Society, a recipient of the Fusion Power Associates Excellence in Fusion Engineering Award (1999), and has served as editor for three technical journals.

 Prof. Peterson's research in the 1990s contributed to the development of the passive safety systems used in the GE ESBWR and Westinghouse AP-1000 reactor designs.
 Currently his research group focuses primarily on heat transfer, fluid mechanics, and regulation and licensing for high temperature reactors, principally designs that use liquid fluoride salts as coolants.
 He is author of over 110 archival journal articles and over 120 conference publications on these topics.